-A community is a group of people who share the same language (in this case, Singapore Sign Language) as well as a common culture and sense of bonding.
-The Deaf community is made up of Deaf people who adopt Deaf culture and sign language as part of their self identity.
-Hearing persons – who embrace Deaf culture and uses sign language – may also accepted by Deaf people as part of the Deaf community.
+A community is a social unit with common traits.
+The Deaf community is made up of Deaf people who adopt the Deaf culture and signed languages as part of their identity.
+Hearing persons – who embrace Deaf culture and use sign language – may also be accepted by Deaf people as peripheral members of the Deaf community.

-The most important values in Deaf culture are: acknowledging the importance of sign language and self-acceptance of one’s deafness as a personal trait rather than a disability or deficiency.
+The most important values in Deaf culture are the acknowledgement of the importance of sign language to the Deaf community and self-acceptance of one’s deafness as a personal trait rather than a disability or deficiency.

-Deaf people, as a group of like-minded individuals, deaf people have certain learnt or adopted behaviours that are distinct from the other communities.
-For example, Deaf people will often stand to speak in a large group so that their signs can be clearly seen by all present.
+As a group of like-minded individuals, deaf people have certain learnt or adopted behaviours that are distinct from the other communities.
+The following are examples of these behaviours:

 For Deaf people, barriers to access are rarely about physical obstacles.
 The most common challenge faced by the Deaf is the lack of access to information.
-This is because such information is conveyed through verbal or auditory methods, or via direct interaction with people who do not use sign language.
+Information is often conveyed through verbal or auditory methods via direct interaction with people who do not use sign language or audio systems.

-People who are Deaf or hard of hearing should have the right to information in accessible formats – such as through sign language interpreters, subtitles and captions – across all forms of media.
+People who are Deaf or hard of hearing should have the right to information in accessible formats across all forms of media.
 With full and equal access to information, they will then be able to make informed decisions.